 It’s always good to have extra money saved up in case of an emergency.
 Having a budget can help you build a safety net that you may need in the future.
-If you ever have an unexpected expense, having even a small amount of extra money saved up will help you be more prepared, and financial professionals suggest saving between 3 and 6 months of living expenses.
+Even saving a small amount of extra money will help you be more prepared.
+It’s recommended to save 3 to 6 months of living expenses.

 Plan for a vacation

 If you're planning a big trip, sticking to a budget is a great way to save up.
 Saving money little by little each month will eventually add up, and you may be able to go away on vacation sooner than you planned.